kevinvincent/hassio-addons/sonos-audioclip-tts/README.md

 You can play arbitrary audio files using `http://hassio.local:8349/api/playClip?playerId=<playerID>&streamUrl=<url>&volume=<0 - 100>`

-I recommend starting with volumes between 20 - 30 and working your way up.
+I recommend starting with volumes between 20 - 30 and working your way up in increments of 5.
 100 is very very loud.